oasysokubo/Projects/VoiceCom/README.md

 ## Update

+May 5, 2018 - Implementing a speech synthesizer system allowing text-to-speech feedback.

 April 29, 2018 - Developing an android application implementing this program to enable mobile usage.

 April 18, 2018 - Simple voice recognition able to understand basic English language.
 Will further make this application visual with Java GUI for desktop use.